ssedinnn/IT-Home-Lab/Lab 11 — Bulk Active Directory User Provisioning with PowerShell/README.md

 ![Delete Account Check](img/Delete_Account_Check.png)

-In the Windows Server 2022 VM, I use PowerShell to remove the test accounts created during the bulk user provisioning lab.
-Since the user information is already stored in the CSV file, I can reuse the same data to remove each account instead of deleting the users individually through Active Directory Users and Computers.
+In the Windows Server 2022 VM, I use PowerShell to disable and remove the test accounts created during the bulk user provisioning lab.
+Since the user information is already stored in the CSV file, I can reuse the same data to manage each account instead of disabling and deleting the users individually through Active Directory Users and Computers.

 I first import the users from the CSV file: